neoulmini/neoulmini.github.io/README.md

 ## ⚖️ License

-This project and its website materials are distributed under the **Creative Commons BY-NC-SA 4.1 License**.
+This website materials are distributed under the **Creative Commons BY-NC-SA 4.1 License**.

 > This is a non-commercial presentation of the Neoulmini language.